Kitchens / By Carol Wang / December 1, 2016

 Chris and I have a very similar aesthetic, so choosing materials, appliances, and fixtures was pretty straightforward.
 Before construction, I spent a lot of time pulling looks and materials from home and design websites, so we had a strong point of view right away.
 My must-have was a Wolf Range with the iconic red knobs.
 Snobby, kinda, but an important design element in an otherwise minimalist kitchen.
 The thing is also a weapon!
 (Chris started a grease fire the first time we used it.)
 Keeping in line with the stainless steel, we also bought a new Bosch dishwasher.

-We were easy-going clients who trusted Thomas and his vision.
+We were easy-going clients who trusted our contractor and his vision.
 We made things easier by not changing our minds and being open to his direction when we were undecided on something.
 The biggest decision, which we labored over the longest, was whether or not the kitchen should remain galley-style.
 The choice is obvious now, but there was something tempting at the time about toeing that suburban-house line with a big island to gather around.
 After the renovation, any concerns with square footage more or less went away.
-More, because we made so much out of what existed, and less, because in March, we found out we are expecting a baby boy this month!
+More, because we made so much out of what existed, and less because in March we found out we are expecting a baby boy this month!

 Kitchen selects >> floors: Rubio Monocoat finish in hard oil, sky gray / cabinets: IKEA / counters: Carrara marble / backsplash tile: white beveled subway tile / dishwasher: Bosch / refrigerator: Summit Professional / range: Wolf / sink and faucet: Franke / lighting: Restoration Hardware